 NO - If you don't live in Darlington then you must apply on the application form supplied by the local authority area that you live in.

 How to Apply

 The easiest way to apply is to complete the online application form.
 If you do not have access to the internet, then an application form can be obtained from the Schools Admissions Team.
 Forms should be returned directly to the Schools Admissions Team, Town Hall, Darlington, DL1 5QT by 31 October 2017.
 Forms received after 31st October 2017 (late applications) will only be considered in exceptional circumstances (such as families who have moved into the area after the closing date).
 These applications will be considered up to and including 03 November 2017.
-It is important that you read this guide in conjunction with your application, Secondary Guide for Parents 2017-18 (this is to be updated in September).
+It is important that you read this guide in conjunction with your application, Secondary Guide for Parents 2017-18 [pdf document].